gilmansean/home_assistant/README.md

 A Swagger UI will be running on http://localhost:8080/swagger-ui.html with the OpenAPI spec on http://localhost:8080/api-docs

+## Configuration

+Configuration settings are driven by the Spring Boot [application.properties](src/main/resources/application.properties) file.
+Each setting has an associated environment variable that can be used to override the default.
+I won't list all of the settings here, you are smart enough to read the file.
+But if some settings are not too clear I will make notes in the property file.

 ## Roadmap

 * Tempature - keep a record of temps. add a threashold and alarm if over.
 Run scheduled reports on temp trends.